 In Chile, this dessert started as something you would buy to send to school.
-Manjarate is this Dulce de Leche Mousse’s commercial name, sold next to the jelly and yogurt at the supermarket.
+Manjarate is Dulce de Leche Mousse’s commercial name, sold next to the jelly and yogurt at the supermarket.
+It’s always served in small portions with a crust of dark chocolate on top.

 My mother did not favor packing desserts besides fruit in my lunch box, so eating Manjarate (a play with the word Manjar = Dulce de Leche) was exceptional for me.

 Living abroad, Manjarate is something I miss, so I now make this homemade version.
-It’s even better than the commercial one, fluffy and melts in your mouth with dulce de leche sweetness.
-The chocolate cover is a lovely crunchy compliment, I use dark chocolate to balance the dulce de leche, but you can use milk chocolate too.
+It’s even better than the commercial one; it’s fluffy and melts in your mouth with dulce de leche sweetness.
+The chocolate cover is a lovely crunchy compliment.
+I use dark chocolate to balance the dulce de leche, but you can use milk chocolate, too.

 What brand of Dulce de Leche do you recommend?

-This is an important question; the most traditional will be a canned Dulce de Leche, La Lechera brand (made in Chile) Amazon affiliated link.
+This is an important question; the most traditional is a canned Dulce de Leche, La Lechera brand (made in Chile), Amazon-affiliated link.
 Easy to find in Latino markets in the USA, also available in Safeway and Walmart.
 I don’t recommend using Argentinian Dulce de Leche; they are very heavy on vanilla flavor and distracting for Chilean purposes.

 You may also like the recipe: Chilean Empolvados.